PeaElorm/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

 ## Sending Data To HoneyComb
-1. Open your repo in gitpod and run the following in your terminal...be sure you are in the aws-bootcamp-cruddur-2023/frontend-react-js directory
+1. Open your repo in gitpod and run the following in your terminal...be sure you are in the aws-bootcamp-cruddur-2023/frontend-react-js directory.
+The API key is from the honeycomb account.
 ```yaml
 export HONEYCOMB_API_KEY="<API KEY>"
 gp env HONEYCOMB_API_KEY="<API KEY>"